wtgee/KeckDRPFramework/docs/keckdrpframework/template_pipeline.rst

 At this point, we have created a basic pipeline, which only handles a single event.
 When the event is triggered, the framework will run the code contained in the ``DrpPrimitive`` class.
-See the :doc:`primitives.rst` documentation for a complete description of the primitives.
+See the :ref:`primitives` documentation for a complete description of the primitives.